310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Souma %}
 Ahaha, Anzu-dono, that tickles.

-I would rather you not fumble with my costume… I think it is best that you adjust Mikejima-dono’s outfit instead of mine, no?
+I would rather you not fumble with my costume… I think it is best that you adjust Mikejima-dono’s costume instead of mine, no?
 He seems cramped in his costume.
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/dream3_2.jpg %}